 Most alternative health therapies are unregulated – anyone can practise them, whether they are trained or not.
 Chiropractic and osteopathy, which are covered by the Health Practitioners Competence Assurance Act 2003, are the only exceptions.

 Practitioner groups monitor the unregulated parts of the industry.
 They have codes of conduct and ethics which members are expected to abide by.
 Members of the public can approach these organisations if they have complaints.
-Natural Health Practitioners of New Zealand is an example of such an alternative health practitioner group.
+Natural Health Practitioners New Zealand is one such group.

 Most alternative health products are classed as dietary supplements rather than medicines and are regulated as food products.
 Therapeutic claims (for example, that the product prevents disease or alters the body) cannot be included on labels for this reason.
 Alternative products may be classed as medicines if therapeutic claims are legitimately made under the Medicines Act 1981 or the ingredients are classified as medicinal.

 In 2003 around 2,000 alternative health products manufactured by the Australian company Pan Pharmaceuticals were recalled from New Zealand shop shelves.
 Australian users of Pan-made travel-sickness pills had experienced serious side effects, and the company’s licence was suspended for six months, leading to the recall.
 Many New Zealand alternative health businesses were affected because they used Pan to make their products.
 One company, Health 2000, said the recall led to a 17–20% drop in sales.
 Apart from the travel pills, none of the recalled products were proved to be unsafe.

 In the early 2000s the New Zealand and Australian governments tried to establish a trans-Tasman agency to regulate the quality, safety, effectiveness and performance of therapeutic products, including alternative products.
-This failed because the necessary legislation did not get enough support in the New Zealand Parliament.
+This endeavour failed because the necessary legislation did not get enough support in the New Zealand Parliament.
 Another regulatory bill, which was supported by the New Zealand natural products industry, was introduced to Parliament in 2011.
-This legislation lapsed in late August 2017 before the general election.
-It was not reinstated after the Labour/New Zealand First government assumed power.
+This legislation lapsed before the 2017 general election and was not reinstated by the incoming Labour/New Zealand First government.